carsondudley1/Mantis/README.md

 ## 📄 Citation

-If you use Mantis or the SGNN framework in academic work, please cite the Mantis and SGNN papers:
+If you use Mantis in academic work, please cite the Mantis paper:

 ```bibtex
 @misc{mantis,